‘Accidental Americans’ living abroad fight tax bill from Uncle Sam

 In 2014, while he was working in Austria, his French bank contacted him asking for his U.S. tax identification number.
 Thinking it was a mistake, Lehagre ignored the request despite repeated warnings.
 He moved back to France, but the requests didn't stop.

-He did some research and discovered that he was also an “accidental American" and could face a looming tax bill from the U.S.
+He did some research and discovered that he was also an "accidental American" and could face a looming tax bill from the United States.

 Rescinding his U.S. citizenship would cost Lehagre more than $3,000 on top of the legal and accounting fees to start the procedure.

-Faced with a prospect of a significant financial strain, Lehagre is considering his options and hoping someone in the U.S. will awaken to the plight of the thousands of people like him.
+Faced with a prospect of a significant financial strain, Lehagre is considering his options and hoping someone in the United States will awaken to the plight of the thousands of people like him.

 Mojgan Ghanipour, a tax accountant from San Francisco who has been working in France on and off since 1989, has advised many such clients.